11/SlackEmojis/README.md

 3. Go to `<your_team>`.slack.com/customize/emoji
 4. Drag’n’drop all emojis on the Bulk Emoji Uploader drop area.

-### Why?
-To save you the hours it takes to indivdually upload all of your favorite emojis.

 ---

 ### Check Out The Full Set of Emojis